fzr2009/News-Scrapper/README.md

 # News-Scrapper
 This work is inspired from the book: "web scrapping with python" (Ryan mitchell) It requests the website and scraps news from different pages.
-It uses pyt beautiful-soup, and requests packages to scrap data. the scrapper scraps new from https://www.urdupoint.com/en/news/pakistan/crime-updates.html to different diserable number of news, for every news it scraps data of main-category's link, news orginal link, date, time, Headline, short descrpition, full-story description.
+It uses python beautiful-soup, and requests packages to scrap data. the scrapper scraps new from https://www.urdupoint.com/en/news/pakistan/crime-updates.html to different diserable number of news, for every news it scraps data of main-category's link, news orginal link, date, time, Headline, short descrpition, full-story description.